on July 26, 2021 (last modified on May 12, 2022) • 17 minute read

 To visualize your customer’s behavior on your website, Rohan Kadam of Biking KnowHow suggests using Google Analytics – it can truly boost your remarketing strategy.
 “Collectively, remarketing and ad-personalization have worked wonders for me.
 I was able to reduce my Cart Abandonment Rate by 33% and improve conversions by 17% by using the exact strategy that I’m sharing with you,” says Kadam and explains how it works.

 “Customer segmentation allows me to re-target customers with highly personalized ad messages.
 I use the goal tracking and funnel visualization feature of Google Analytics in order to track the customer purchase journey.
 Through funnel visualization, I can actually see how my customers transition from the homepage to the exit page.
 I am able to categorize my users, for example, home page viewers, category page views, cart-abandoners, etc. This allows me to segment my customers in a more efficient manner.
 I use all of this information to run re-marketing ads.
 This strategy ensures that I personalize my ad messages.”
+You can measure how effective this is with the help of this paid ads ecommerce dashboard.

 If your online store offers a bunch of different products, it may be challenging to anticipate what your buyers may need next.
 In that case, John Donnachie of ClydeBank Media suggests segmenting by product line.

 “One of the ways we’ve found success segmenting our customers is by the product line purchased.
 We have a wide variety assortment – a customer who purchases one product may not have any interest or need for another product”, says Donnachie and adds: “By segmenting by product purchased, we can laser focus our messaging to the constellation of needs and interests people who purchased that product.
 Not only does it mean that we are always making the right offer to the right customer, but it also makes cross-selling opportunities easier to identify.”
+Easily track the impact this has on driving more sales with the help of this store overview dashboard.

 If you really want to boost your sales, you should be laser-focused on your high spenders, says Bram Jansen of VPN Alert.
 “This is a subset of customers who spend significantly more money on items than the typical customer.
 This group either shops frequently or orders in big quantities every few months or weeks.
 They have shown to be crucial to the success of our eCommerce shop since they generate more income than other consumer categories.”